Towards zero suicides

 Reduce the rate of suicide deaths in NSW by 20% by 2023.

 Every suicide is a tragedy and touches so many.
 Families, friends and communities across NSW are devastated by the impact of suicide, with an estimated 17 lives lost each week.
 No one should have to go through the grief of losing a loved one to suicide.

 Suicide prevention is everybody’s business and there is still much to do.
 Suicide is a complex problem and we all, as individuals, communities, the private sector and government need to take focused and coordinated steps to prevent it and provide greater support across the community.

 How are we tracking?

-The rate of suicide in Australia and NSW has been increasing over the last decade.
+The rate of suicide in NSW has been increasing over the last decade.
 The reasons for this increase are many and complex.
-Reducing the rate of suicide will require collaborative and compassionate action across the community.
+In 2021, a total of 880 people died by suicide in NSW, which translates to a decline (from the 2017 baseline) in the rate of suicide to 10.6 per 100,000 persons.
+Reducing the rate of suicide requires continuous collaborative and compassionate action across the community.

 The NSW Government continues to closely monitor the direct and indirect impacts of the COVID-19 pandemic on mental wellbeing and suicide risk.
 The NSW Government has invested $130 million towards helping people whose mental health is affected by the COVID-19 pandemic, including launching the biggest suicide prevention training program ever undertaken.